 Influence and legacy

-For whatever reason, "pure" ambient techno went deeper underground in the 2000's and became often cold and fussy.
-Digital glitch music by laptop artists now dominates a narrowly redefined genre with its harsh textures, squeaks, clicks and deconstructions.
+For whatever reason, "pure" ambient techno went deeper underground in the early 2000's and became often cold and fussy.
+Digital glitch music by laptop artists came to dominate a narrowly redefined genre with its harsh textures, squeaks, clicks and deconstructions.
 Fine if that’s your bag, though it's not an aesthetic you'll often find praised here at AMG.
 Thankfully, accessible ambient dance sounds with psychedelic qualities quickly re-emerged following the demise of the 1990's "first wave" labels, in the form of newcomers like ambient trance champions Ultimae Records, the more eclectic Interchill Records and also some artists from the psytrance scene, particularly those composing the more exotic strains of dub.

 I've said it before and I'll say it again: the best chillout or ambience dance music from electronic dance music's early days in the 90's stills stand up exceptionally well today.
 And its legacy is around us everywhere.
 Nearly every sub-genre - techno, house, trance, psytrance, hip-hop and drum 'n' bass - has an instrumental ambient cousin, while some downtempo styles like psychedelic/exotic dub, nu jazz and nu lounge have morphed into entire genres in themselves.